 There is no evidence that suggests tannin causes wine headaches.
 It’s possible that you are sensitive to amines in red wine, such as tyramine, which can cause inflammation.
 However, most folks simply don’t drink enough water while tasting wine.
 Drink one glass of water with every glass of wine and your wine headache will go away for good!

-Get to know the regions and the wines of Argentina on this illustrated map.
+Get to know the regions and wines of California's North Coast on this illustrated map.